CharlesPlusC/PODDensity/README.md

 - **Data Acquisition**: Automated scripts to fetch SP3 orbit files from the GFZ Potsdam FTP server, convert them into continuous ephemerides, and transform the data to the inertial frame (J2000/EME2000).
 See `Get_SP3_from_GFZ_FTP.py` for implementation details.
 - **Density Inversion**: Core routines to perform density inversion from satellite ephemerides, as detailed in `source/DensityInversion/PODDensity.py`.
 - **Branch Structure**:
-  - The `main` branch includes the complete codebase and precomputed density results for satellites such as CHAMP, TerraSAR-X, and GRACE-FO-A, along with scripts to reproduce all results in the paper.
+  - The `main` branch includes the complete codebase and precomputed density results for the satellites studied: CHAMP, TerraSAR-X, and GRACE-FO-A. Also contains with scripts to reproduce all results in the paper.
   - The `lite` branch mirrors the `main` branch but excludes the `SWindices` directory (~2 GB of space weather index data), which is primarily used for index plotting.
-- **Batch Processing**: The `Storm Time Density` script enables batch processing of multiple geomagnetic storms, facilitating high-throughput density inversion on compute clusters.
+- **Batch Processing**: The `StormTimeDensity.py` script enables batch processing of multiple geomagnetic storms, facilitating density inversion on compute clusters.
 - **Space Weather Indices**: Scripts for identifying and categorizing geomagnetic storms based on space weather indices are available in `SWIndices.py`, which includes methods to process data for the entire operational lifetime of each satellite.

 ## Reproducing the Paper's Results